tazjin/kontemplate/docs/templates.md

 Some template functions come from Go's standard library and are listed in the [Go documentation][].
-In addition the functions declared by [sprig][] are available in kontemplate, as well as three custom functions:
+In addition the functions declared by [sprig][] are available in kontemplate, as well as five custom functions:

 * `json`: Encodes any supplied data structure as JSON.
 * `gitHEAD`: Retrieves the commit hash at Git `HEAD`.
 * `passLookup`: Looks up the supplied key in [pass][].
 * `insertFile`: Insert the contents of the given file in the resource set folder as a string.
+* `insertTemplate`: Insert the contents of the given template in the resource set folder as a string.

 ## Examples: